Talljack/talljack-eslint-config/README.md

 ```

 ### React

-To use React eslint config, you can turn it on.
+To use the React ESLint config, you can turn it on.

 ```typescript
 // eslint.config.js